loilo/composite-symbol/README.md

 ## A Solution
 This package provides a `getCompositeSymbol` function which takes an arbitrary (non-zero) number of values and returns a unique [Symbol](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
 Whenever the same series of values is passed to `getCompositeSymbol`, the same Symbol is going to be returned.

-These Symbols allows us to construct things around them, e.g. we could use those unique symbols as keys in dictionaries.
+These unique Symbols allow us to construct things around them, e.g. we could use them as keys in dictionaries.

 ### Example
 We can use this feature to attach metadata to a relationship between two objects, without having to tack it onto the participating objects themselves: